iLVL-Key/FFXI/addons/Jingle/readme.md

 ## Version History

 2.4
-- Added `check_every_x_seconds` option.
+- Added `polling_rate` option.
 Determines how often in seconds that the check for a nearby target is run.
 Setting to `0` runs the check every frame.

 2.3.1
 - Adjusted the distance to only show the full number, no decimal places.